arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 = 2.0 =
 * Date:
 * UI Enhancement: Changed order of `General Settings` to match the order in `Media Library`.
+* UI Enhancement: Changed the word `attached` to `uploaded` in `If image is not attached to a post, image filename will be used instead` for better clarity.

 = 1.6 =
 * Date: 06.January.2019